htruong/ezpi4me/README.md

 I'm not sure about Macs, you'll need to install drivers on Mac to get it to talk to the Pi via USB-serial.
 Easier just to boot your Mac with a live Linux distro.

+Coreboot/Libreboot
+--

+If you want to flash coreboot at the same time you clean the ME, you need to put the ROM file you prepared to the folder `coreboot` and name it `coreboot.bin`.
+It will be copied to `/home/pi/coreboot.bin`.
+The cleaning script will prioritize cleaning/flashing the coreboot image over the stock image pulled from the chip.

 Prepare the image
 --

 Now you can run the script in this repo in any Linux distro to create a ezpi4me image.
 Some of live distros are alright.
 Don't use Windows.

-If you want to also flash coreboot at the same time you clean the ME, you need to put the ROM file you prepared to the folder `coreboot` and name it `coreboot.bin`.
-It will be copied to `/home/pi/coreboot.rom`.

 Fedora: